Furrrlo/my-shelfie/deliverables/network/description.md

 ## Make move
 When a player make a move, a packet with a list of tiles and the column of the shelfie is sent.
-The server sent to all players two packet to update board and shelfie.
+Then the server sends to all players two packet to update board and shelfie.

-If it is not the turn of the player who made the move, He is probably playing with a modded client, so we disconnect him.
+If it is not the turn of the player who made the move, he is probably playing with a modded client, so we disconnect him.

 ## Common objective completion
 There is no difference between the client of the player who completed the goal and the others.